vinceallenvince/cpp-simplex-noise/README.md

 ### Example

-If you're on a mac, clone this repo, open your terminal and navigate to the clone.
+If you're on a Mac, clone this repo, open your terminal and navigate to the clone.
 Type the following.

 ```
 ./SimplexNoise.out